Symmetric powers in abstract homotopy categories: Symmetrizable cofibrations in -homotopy theory of schemes

-Let now $S$ be a Noetherian scheme of finite dimension, $\Sm /S$ the category of smooth schemes of finite type over $S$, and let $Pre(\Sm /S)$ be the category of presheaves of sets on $\Sm /S$, i.e. contravariant functors from $\Sm /S$ to $\Sets $.
-Let
+\begin{theorem} Let $B$ be a Noetherian scheme of finite Krull dimension, and let $\bcC _{\AF ^1}$ be the unstable motivic model category of schemes over $B$.
+Then all symmetric powers $\Sym ^n$ preserve weak equivalences in $\bcC _{\AF ^1}$, and the corresponding left derived functors $\LSym ^n$ yield a $\lambda $-structure in $\MH (B)$. \end{theorem}

-be the category of simplicial presheaves over $S$.
-Sometimes it is convenient to think of $\bcC $ as the category